Living rural in the city is great – you can do it, too.

 When I was a girl on the farm, we once got some fertilized eggs for our pet goose.
 She hatched three white geese and three African geese, like these:

-The sheep section was interesting to see – some full wool, some recently shorn.
+The sheep section was interesting to see — some in full wool, some recently shorn.
 Some so recently shorn, they had to wear little suits to be comfortable and protected.
 Here’s a sheep with a very relaxed demeanor:

 And two more, a different breed, who look quite curious (or hungry and waiting.
 Please keep your hands out of their pen.
-Management not responsible for injuries.)
+Management not responsible for nom-nom injuries.)

-A cow and calf from a Charolais beef farm:
+Here’s a cow and calf from a Charolais beef farm:

-An Ayrshire from a dairy farm.
+And finally, an Ayrshire from a dairy farm.
 I find it interesting that the cartography of her spots seem to depict the limits of the sovereign seas!